keycloak/keycloak-community/design/keycloak.x/operator.md

 Static configuration will be strictly read-only, therefore two-way syncing is not going to be needed.

-Static configuration is going to provide an immutable and cloud native way for managing business objects in Keycloak that can be easily moved between environments (e.g. dev, stage, prod) in a predictible manner.
-This feature will leverage the new Store.X which enables federation of the configuration from multiple sources (static/dynamic) by architecting the storage layer.
+Static configuration is going to provide an immutable and cloud native way for managing business objects in Keycloak that can be easily moved between environments (e.g. dev, stage, prod) in a predictable manner.
+This feature will leverage the new Store.X which enables federation of the configuration from multiple sources (static/dynamic) by re-architecting the storage layer.

 #### Static configuration through Git